 Do you agree with the idiom ‘time flies’?
-And would you agree that the older you get the more time speeds up?
+And would you agree that the older you get the more time seems to speed up?
 Think back 25 years.
-Assuming that you are at least 45 years old, do you remember where you were?
+Assuming that you are at least 45 years old, do you remember where you were on a day like today?
 Can you remember something in particular that brings joy to your heart?
-What if you could relive that very moment, would you want to slow down time in order to enjoy it just a little while longer?
+If you can, what if you could relive that very moment?
+Would you want to slow down time in order to enjoy it just a little while longer?

 “…I [Jesus] have come so that they may have life and have it in abundance (to the fullest).” – John 10:10 HCSB

 “So, whether you eat or drink, or whatever you do, do all to the glory of God.” – 1 Corinthians 10:31

 “For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.” – Ephesians 2:10